 To Joyce's early readers, his allusions were often snippets of shared experience - snatches of song, newspaper headlines, ephemeral literature with which he and his contemporaries were familiar.
 Nowadays the reader of Joyce's fiction cannot be expected to share that turn-of-the-century knowledge.
 At times we do not even recognise that Joyce is alluding to some external source.
 The links below elucidate some of the references that have so far escaped notice or confounded researchers.

-For a full listing of notes and articles in this category go to Articles
+For a full listing of notes and articles on Joyce's Allusions go to Articles

 Rossini, Mercadante, Meyerbeer

 Bloom’s sometimes confused reflections on music are usually treated ad hoc by commentators, but in fact some of them form a plot thread with implications going beyond the simple facts... [more]

 Camille Flammarion’s Astronomy for Amateurs (1904) in Ulysses

 Bloom’s quick run “round the corner” to Dlugacz’s pork butcher’s on the morning of 16 June prefigures in miniature his day’s wanderings around Dublin over the course of Bloomsday. [more]

 The references to Eugene Stratton and the Bohee Brothers in Ulysses, as well as the more extensive deployment of minstrelsy in Finnegans Wake, provide ample evidence of Joyce’s interest in and use of minstrelsy. [more]

 In the climactic scene in 'Circe' when Stephen is upbraided by his mother’s apparition in the brothel she says to him: Prayer is allpowerful.
 Prayer for the suffering souls in the Ursuline manual and forty days' indulgence... [read on]